mikerhodes/github-to-omnifocus/README.md

 By default, `github-to-omnifocus` will put Issues assigned to you in the `GitHub Issues` project.
 It will put PRs in the `GitHub PRs` project.
-It will also apply the `github-to-omnifocus` tag and a "type" tag to indicate whether the task is an issue or PR.
+It will also apply the `github` tag and a "type" tag to indicate whether the task is an issue or PR.
 The projects are not auto-created and must exist:

 1. Create `GitHub Issues` project in Omnifocus.
 This can be nested within